 Here, our assortment for the 7-year-olds.
 As Dr. Roberta Golinkoff told the Strategist in 2018, this age is all about finding a sense of independence.
 “When you go into first grade, you’re not sure of which end is up, and you’re still depending on everyone,” said Dr. Golinkoff, a professor of child psychology at the University of Delaware.
 “But by the time you go to second grade, you know the drill.”
 The toys that follow speak to that newfound bit of agency — and also just let them go crazy with Post-its and other arts and crafts.
 You can jump directly to the section that interests you most — “Educational/Reasonably Priced,” “Educational/Splurgy,” “Brain Candy/Reasonably Priced,” or “Brain Candy/Splurgy” — or read all the way through to get the full picture of what kids these days are into.
-Whether you’re shopping for the holidays or a birthday or any other day, it’s a list that keeps on giving.
+Whether you’re shopping for a birthday or a holiday or any other day, it’s a list that keeps on giving.